kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2019-10-25-who-owns-google-alphabet.md

 As you can see from the table above, founders Larry and Sergey are clearly **in control** .
 They have a majority of votes without owning the majority of shares.
 Let's look, in more detail, at how is this possible.
 We will look at different share classes of Alphabet Inc. and how they are distributed among the shareholders.

-## Who Owns 💵 Equity  vs. Who Has 🕹️ Voting Power
+## Who Owns Alphabet's 💵 Equity  vs. Who Has 🕹️ Voting Power

 Let's have a look again,  in a more visual way, at the difference between who owns Alphabet's (Google's) equity vs. voting power.
 I included all stockholders with at least a 5% share on any of Alphabet's three share classes.